resbaz/resbaz2022qld/_posts/2021-10-20-registration-now-open.md

 ---
 layout: post
-title:  "Registration for ResBaz now open"
+title:  "Registration for ResBaz is now open"
 date:   2021-10-20
 isStaticPost: false
 image: balloons.jpg
 ---

-## BIG NEWS!
+## It's on!

 Spread the word !